When teams have to deliver, but can’t all be in the same place at the same time, we can help

-More than simple online workshops, we enable online collaboration, which is much more than a well-executed Zoom call.
+More than simple online workshops, we enable online collaboration, which is quite different from a well-executed Zoom call.
 Teams develop solutions and build alignment whether or not they can block the same time on their calendars.
 We design and facilitate multiple journeys through a challenge that individuals and small groups navigate independently and still share the insights and satisfaction of being part of a greater whole, building something important together.

-What we do is stretching out the time people can interact, but making it less intense.
+What we do is stretch out the time in which people can interact, while making it less intense.
 Rather than a full-immersion team retreat, we might take the same time commitment and spread it out, with different players addressing a variety of topics at designated times.
 With this asynchronous approach, not everyone takes the same journey, but they all arrive at the same destination.

 Three key elements contribute to Virtual Facilitation.
 By flattening the curve, designing a variety of interactions, and converging different journeys to one destination, virtual collaboration can achieve the desired objectives and produce the expected outcomes.
 Animation by Housatonic We Make It Easy.

 We have been conducting virtual workshops since long before Covid, usually integrated into a program of face-to-face and virtual interactions over time.